henriettekhn/MLinPractice/Documentation.md

 ### Design Decisions

-As more elaborated classifiers, we have chosen the k nearest neighbors, random forest and support vector machine classifier.
+As more elaborated classifiers, we have chosen the k nearest neighbors, random forest and support vector machine classifier (see `script/classification/run_classifiers.py`).
 We performed hyperparameter optimization using grid search in order to find the best parameter configuration for the best suited classifier.
 For the k nearest neighbors classifier, we tried out different values for k in